 January of 1968 saw two of the most serious incidents to occur on the Korean peninsula since the end of the Korean War.
 Skirmishes had become common along the demilitarized zone since 1967, but none were more brazen than the attempt by North Korean commandos to assassinate President of South Korea Park Chung-hee the night of January 21.
 An elite North Korean unit successfully crossed the DMZ and came within 100 meters of the Blue House, the president’s official residence, before being thwarted by South Korean security forces.

 The failure of this mission may have prompted the North Koreans to seize the American naval intelligence ship, the USS Pueblo, on January 23.
 While collecting signals intelligence in international waters near the North Korean coast, the ship was attacked and captured, with one crew member killed and the rest taken hostage.
 The North Koreans claimed the ship had violated their territorial waters, an accusation which the United States vehemently denied.
 Diplomatic efforts to free the hostages dragged on for eleven months, until they were repatriated on December 23, 1968.
 The tensions that arose from these two incidents nearly sparked another major armed conflict on the peninsula and strained relations between the U.S. and South Korea.

-Richard A. Ericson was the political counselor in Seoul at the time; he was interviewed by ADST’s Charles Stuart Kennedy beginning in 1995.
-Following are excerpts from his oral history.
+Richard A. Ericson was the Political Counselor in Seoul at the time; he was interviewed by ADST’s Charles Stuart Kennedy beginning in 1995.

 Blue House Raid: North Korea’s Attempt to Assassinate the President of South Korea